Red Rose, White Rose (novella)

-Red Rose, White Rose (紅玫瑰與白玫瑰 (红玫瑰与白玫瑰)) is a novella by Eileen Chang, one of the most well-known authors in modern Chinese literature.
-The novel was first published in 1944 and later included in her short-story collection Chuanqi (1944; "The Legend").
+Red Rose, White Rose (紅玫瑰與白玫瑰 (红玫瑰与白玫瑰)) is a novella by Eileen Chang, one of the best-known authors in modern Chinese literature.
+First published in 1944, the novella was later included in her collection Chuanqi (1944; "The Legend").
 In 1994, Hong Kong director Stanley Kwan adapted the novel into a movie of the same name, which was widely acclaimed and entered into the 45th Berlin International Film Festival.

-Set in the 1930s and 1940s Chinese society, the story focus on the tangled love between Tong Zhenbao and two women: his spotless wife Yanli ("white rose"), and his passionate mistress Jiaorui ("red rose").
-With finely detailed writing, the novel explores the women's survival status, tragic fate, and loss of self-consciousness in a patriarchal society.
+Set in China in the 1930s and 1940s, the story focus on the tangled love between Tong Zhenbao and two women: his spotless wife Yanli ("white rose"), and his passionate mistress Jiaorui ("red rose").
+In finely detail, the novel explores the women's survival status, tragic fate, and loss of self-consciousness in a patriarchal society.
 It describes ordinary people's emotions and marital status under the collision of traditional Chinese culture and Western culture.